microsoftgraph/msgraph-beta-sdk-php/README.md

 ```

-### Call Microsoft Graph using the v1.0 endpoint and models
+### Call Microsoft Graph using the Beta endpoint and models

 The following is an example that shows how to fetch a user from Microsoft Graph